altMITgcm/MITgcm/doc/contributing.rst

 To test pull requests locally you should:

- - add the repository of the user proposing the pull request as a remote, :code:`git remote add USERNAME https://github.com/USERNAME/MITgcm66h.git` where USERNAME is replaced by the user name of the person who has made the pull request;
+ - add the repository of the user proposing the pull request as a remote, :code:`git remote add USERNAME https://github.com/user_name/MITgcm66.git` where user_name is replaced by the user name of the person who has made the pull request;

- - download a local version of the branch from the pull request, :code:`git fetch USERNAME` followed by :code:`git checkout --track USERNAME/foo`;
+ - download a local version of the branch from the pull request, :code:`git fetch user_name` followed by :code:`git checkout --track user_name/foo`;

  - run tests locally; and